openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/00-intro.md

-In this lab you will learn about deployment pipelines and you will create a pipeline to automate build and deployment of the Inventory service.
+In this scenario you will learn about deployment pipelines and you will create a pipeline to automate build and deployment of the Inventory service.

 #### Continuous Delivery